-It’s one thing to know that your loved one left behind a life insurance policy to cover her final expenses and provide for her heirs.
+It’s one thing to know that youraunt left behind a life insurance policy to cover her final expenses and provide for her heirs.
 It’s quite another to locate the paperwork that proves it.

-At other times, when you lose a loved one, it might be difficult to begin addressing her final affairs due to grief, other life obligations, or complexity.
+At other times, when you lose loved ones, it might be difficult to begin addressing their final affairs due to grief, other life obligations, or complexity.
+(Related: What to do when a loved one passes)

 Fortunately, most people are successful in locating life insurance policies in times of need, making a claim to the insurer, and receiving their benefit.
 The American Council of Life Insurers reports that insurance companies have paid more than $600 billion in life insurance benefits over the last decade.1